Cursee-Development/Sleepy-Hollows/readme.md

 ### Run Minecraft:

-1. Launch Minecraft again with the Forge profile, and the mod should be loaded.
+1. Launch Minecraft again with your Mod Profile, and the mod should be loaded.
 2. **Have fun!**